github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 {% endwarning %}

 {% ifversion 2fa-reconfiguration-inline-update %}

-{% note %}
+> [!NOTE]

-**Note:** You can reconfigure your 2FA settings without disabling 2FA entirely, allowing you to keep both your recovery codes and your membership in organizations that require 2FA.
+> You can reconfigure your 2FA settings without disabling 2FA entirely, allowing you to keep both your recovery codes and your membership in organizations that require 2FA.

-{% endnote %}
 {% endif %}

 ## Configuring two-factor authentication using a TOTP app